National Institutes of Health

 - The primary NIH organization for research on Hepatitis B is the National Institute of Diabetes and Digestive and Kidney Diseases

-Hepatitis B is one type of hepatitis - a liver disease- caused by the hepatitis B virus (HBV).
-Hepatitis B spreads by contact with an infected person's blood, semen or other body fluid.
+Your liver is the largest organ inside your body.
+It helps your body digest food, store energy, and remove poisons.
+Hepatitis is an inflammation of the liver.
+One type, hepatitis B, is caused by the hepatitis B virus (HBV).
+Hepatitis B spreads by contact with an infected person's blood, semen, or other body fluid.
 An infected woman can give hepatitis B to her baby at birth.

-If you get HBV, you may feel as if you have the flu, or you may have no symptoms at all.
+If you get HBV, you may feel as if you have the flu.
+You may also have jaundice, a yellowing of skin and eyes, dark-colored urine, and pale bowel movements.
+Some people have no symptoms at all.
 A blood test can tell if you have it.
 HBV usually gets better on its own after a few months.
 If it does not get better, it is called chronic HBV, which lasts a lifetime.
-Chronic HBV can lead to scarring of the liver, liver failure or liver cancer.
+Chronic HBV can lead to scarring of the liver, liver failure, or liver cancer.

 There is a vaccine for HBV.
 It requires three shots.
 All babies should get the vaccine, but older children and adults can get it too.
 If you travel to countries where Hepatitis B is common, you should get the vaccine.